A Chronicle of the

 The Southeastern Section of the PGA 1916 to 1921

-1916 The PGA of America was founded and Whitemarsh Valley’s Jim Barnes won the first PGA Championship.
+1916 PGA of America founded, Whitemarsh Valley’s Jim Barnes won the PGA Championship

-1917 Eddie Loos won the Shawnee Open and Jim Barnes won the Western and Philadelphia Opens.
+1917 Eddie Loos won the Shawnee Open, Jim Barnes won the Western and Philadelphia Opens

-1918 Jim Barnes left Whitemarsh Valley to be the professional at a new golf course, the Broadmoor Golf Club.
+1918 Jim Barnes left Whitemarsh Valley to be the professional at the new Broadmoor Golf Club

-1919 Emmett French won the Philadelphia Open and Charlie Hoffner won the Pennsylvania Open.
+1919 Emmett French won the Philadelphia Open, Charlie Hoffner won the Pennsylvania Open

-1920 Clarence Hackney finished second in the Western Open and beat Jim Barnes in the PGA Championship.
+1920 Clarence Hackney finished 2nd at Western Open, Beat Jim Barnes in PGA Championship

-1921 Jim Barnes won the Main Line Open that was put on by the Philadelphia pros at the Tredyffrin C.C.
+1921 Jim Barnes won the Main Line Open put on by the Philadelphia pros at Tredyffrin CC

 On Monday January 17, a group of 75 golf professionals and lading amateurs met at the Taplow Club in New York for a luncheon hosted by Rodman Wanamaker.
 Rodman was the son of John Wanamaker, founder of the Wanamaker’s Department Store.
 Some of the amateurs present that day were Francis Quimet, A.W.
 Tillinghast and John G. Anderson.
 Wanamaker’s imported golf equipment from Great Britain and sold it at retail to the public in their stores and wholesale to the golf professionals.
 The Wanamaker family thought that if they could help organize the golf professionals it would aid the growth of golf in America and create more customers for their company.
 Rodman Wanamaker offered to provide a trophy for a PGA Championship and $2,500 towards the purse.
 Several of the golf professionals expressed grave concerns as to the success of a national organization.
 Even Robert White, who would end up being the first president of the PGA, thought that it was an unworkable idea.
 Golf course architect A.W.
 Tillinghast and several of the other amateurs offered the opinion that the professionals would gain respect if they had their own association rather than depending on the USGA.
 Up to that time the USGA had been a clearing house for golf professional and green keeper openings.
 An amateur named W.W.
 Harris suggested dividing the country into several regions where the local professionals would control the local affairs which would take some of the burden of management off the national officers.
 A committee of seven professionals was formed to draw up tentative by-laws.
 The chairman was James P. Hepburn who had held the office of secretary in the British PGA.
 Gil Nicholls, the professional at the Wilmington Country Club, who had been one of the prime movers for a PGA organization, was on the committee.
 There were two other pros with Philadelphia connections on the committee, Jack Hobens and White.
 White had been the pro-green superintendent at the Shawnee Country Club & Buckwood Inn just two years before in 1914 and Hobens would be the professional at the Huntingdon Valley Country Club in 1921 when the Philadelphia Section was formed.
 The other three members of the committee were Jack Mackie, Herbert Strong and James Maiden.
 The professionals in the U.S. had been talking about forming a national organization since the late 1890s, but now it was finally done.
 The professionals in some of the large metropolitan areas had formed associations but that hadn’t been what was needed.